tbebekis/AspNetCoreMvc-Cross-Platform-Desktop-Apps/README.md

 - [Positron](https://github.com/CenterEdge/Positron)

 ## Description of this solution
-The solution is based on the idea that Google's Chrome browser is installed on a very high percent of machines running either MS Windows or Linux or MacOS.
+This solution is based on the idea that Google's Chrome browser is installed on a very high percent of machines running either MS Windows or Linux or MacOS.
 At the same time .Net Core and AspNet Core run on all of those OSes.

 What is needed is a way to first create an instance of the Chrome browser and then instruct it to navigate to a "Home" url.